 TLDR: Tameness in a good frame implies that the good frame transfers up and that a well-behaved notion of dimension can be defined (any two maximal infinite independent sets have the same cardinality).

 I am a math graduate student at Carnegie Mellon University (CMU).
 I started my Ph.D. in the Fall of 2012.
 Before that, I was studying Communication Systems and Computer Science at the Ecole Polytechnique Fédérale de Lausanne (EPFL).

 My encounter with mathematical logic in 2010, and an exchange year at CMU in 2011-12 made me decide to change fields and turn to pure mathematics.
 I still hold a B.A. in Communication Systems from EPFL.

 I am interested in pure model theory, and its interaction with algebra and combinatorial set theory.
 My advisor is Rami Grossberg.

-In Fall 2014, Spring 2015, and Fall 2016, I am supported by a Doc.Mobility fellowship from the Swiss National Science Foundation.
+From the beginning of Fall 2014 to the end of Fall 2015, I am supported by a Doc.Mobility fellowship from the Swiss National Science Foundation.